4d/docs/docs/Project/code-overview.md

 ---
-id: overview
+id: code-overview
-title: Handling Code
+title: Creating methods and classes
 ---

-The 4D code used across your application is written in [methods](../Concepts/methods.md) and [classes](../Concepts/classes.md).
+The 4D code used across your project is written in [methods](../Concepts/methods.md) and [classes](../Concepts/classes.md).

 The 4D IDE provides you with various features to create, edit, export, or delete your code.
-You will usually use the 4D [code editor](write-class-method.md) to work with your code.
+You will usually use the 4D [code editor](../code-editor/write-class-method.md) to work with your code.

 ## Creating methods